 Doctors and Specialists

-Patients with MS will see a variety of doctors and specialists, each focusing on a different body part or aspect of treatment.
-The following providers may make up your care team for multiple sclerosis:
+People with MS will see a variety of doctors and specialists, each focusing on a different body part or aspect of treatment.
+The following health care providers may make the care team:

-Neurologist: Treats symptoms of multiple sclerosis that affect nerves like shakes, muscles and limb weakness, and thinking abilities.
+- Neurologist: A doctor who treats symptoms of MS that affect nerves, including shakes, numbness, muscle and limb weakness and thinking abilities.

-Physiatrist: Specializes in rehabilitation therapy.
-Creates treatment plans to help prevent loss of day-to-day function.
+- Physiatrist: A doctor who specializes in rehabilitation therapy.
+This includes creating a treatment plan to help improve or prevent loss of day-to-day function.

-Occupational Therapist: Plans out strategies to help patients perform work-related tasks.
+- Occupational therapist: Plans out strategies to help people with MS perform day-to-day and work-related tasks.

-Nutritionist: Plans out dietary needs, vitamins and meal plans.
+- Nutritionist: Works with you on dietary needs, vitamins and meal plans.

-Psychologist: Provides therapy to help with mood problems like depression and anxiety.
+- Psychologist: Provides therapy to help with mood issues, which may include depression and anxiety.

-Psychiatrist: Provides medication or other therapies to help with mental health issues.
+- Psychiatrist: A doctor who can prescribe medication or other therapies to help with mental health issues.

-Social Worker: Puts patients in touch with support groups, helps with insurance or disability forms, and locates agencies that are needed for additional services.
+- Social worker: Puts people with MS in touch with support groups, helps with insurance or disability forms and locates agencies that are needed for additional services.

-Family Physician or Internist: Coordinates care and treats any problems that may be occurring alongside MS.
+- Family physician or internist: Doctors who coordinate care and treat any problems that may be occurring alongside MS.